lwfinger/rtl8723bs_bt/readme.txt

 sudo ~/rtl8723bs_bt/start_bt.sh

+Note: The script assumes that the Bluetooth device is attached to /dev/ttyS4.
+That may not be correct for your system.
+To discover the correct serial port, run 'dmesg | grep tty'.
+You should see two lines that say "ttyXX at MMIO 0xYYYYYYYY.
+Edit start_bt.sh to set the definition of TTY to use the value of XX for the first of these two lines.

 As this command will need to be done everytime the system is rebooted, you might consider placing this command in the system startup commands.
-The path of the command might have to be adjusted.
-In addition, the file assumes that the BT device is attached to /dev/ttyS4, which may not be correct for your hardware.
-Thus, the file may need to be modified.
+The path of the command will have to be adjusted.

-WARNING: This driver neede the H5 protocol, which is built into kernels 3.12 and later.
-If you need to use an earlier kernel, raise an issue for this repo.
+WARNING: This driver needs the H5 protocol, which is built into kernels 3.12 and later.
+If you need to use an earlier kernel, raise an issue on this repo.

 Larry Finger